Curtis Thorn

-Curtis Thorn (born 2 September 1995) is an English professional footballer who plays as a defender for Miami FC in USL Championship.
+Curtis Thorn (born 2 September 1995) is an English professional footballer who plays as a defender for The Miami FC in USL Championship.

 Career

 Youth, college and amateur

 Thorn was part of the Fulham academy for three years.
 He later went on to play for Wessex League sides Alton and Team Solent.

 Thorn moved to the United States in 2018, and played two years of college soccer at Nova Southeastern University between 2018 and 2019, making a total of 33 appearances, scoring four goals and tallying assists.
 He was named to the Fall SSC Commissioner's Honor Roll in both seasons with the Sharks, received All-South Region honors from the D2CCA and United Soccer Coaches and was the team MVP in 2019.

 While at college, Thorn appeared for NPSL side New Orleans Jesters in 2018, where he was named MVP.
 In 2019 he played for USL League Two side South Georgia Tormenta FC 2 helping them to the Deep South Division title and the clubs first Southern Conference title.